 Refunds allowed against assessed quarterly board and room charges and annual apartment rentals are permitted under the terms of the Residence Halls Lease.
-Refunds are not provided on a proration of time in attendance.
 The Housing Office, when consulted at withdrawal, will provide information on the computations applied.
 Deposit refunds are calculated separately and apart from board and room charges and are remitted or credited only after all requirements of a withdrawal in good standing are met.